hitesh-bhatnagar/hitesh-bhatnagar/README.md

 - 👀 I’m interested in coding and learning new skills
 - 🌱 I’m currently learning and working on machine learning/deep learning models (Tensorflow)
 - 💞️ I’m looking to collaborate on machine learning project or a flutter project
+- 🏫 Currently pursuing B.tech in ECE from Vellore Institute of Technology
 - 📫 How to reach me hbhatnagar917@gmail.com
 - 😄 Pronouns: he/him
 <!---